Emitra12/Kubernetes/readme.md

 ## Create an NGINX Pod

-kubectl run --generator=run-pod/v1 nginx --image=nginx
+kubectl run nginx --image=nginx kubectl run --generator=run-pod/v1 nginx --image=nginx
+kubectl run --generator=run-pod/v1 redis --image=redis --namespace=finance

 ## Generate POD Manifest YAML file (-o yaml).
 Don't create it(--dry-run)

 kubectl run --generator=run-pod/v1 nginx --image=nginx --dry-run -o yaml

+--dry-run -- creates the resources on cluster --dry-run=client -- will not create resource on cluster , its just test your commands -o yaml -- output the resource defination in yaml format

+## Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379

+kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml (This will automatically use the pod's labels as selectors)

+or

+kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml

+ (This will not use the pods labels as selectors, instead it will assume selectors as app=redis.
+You cannot pass in selectors as an option.
+So it does not work very well if your pod has a different label set.
+So generate the file and modify the selectors before creating the service)

+kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml

+or

+kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml

 ## Create a deployment